IBM/sms-spam-filter-using-hortonworks/README.md

 #### 1. Upload data to remote HDP cluster

 To upload data from the Watson Studio Local cluster to the HDP cluster, utilize the `upload_hdfs_file` method from `dsx_core_utils` library.
-This is only available when DSXHI is registered to upload the dataset to the remote HDP cluster.
+This is only available when the Hadoop Integration service is registered to upload the dataset to the remote HDP cluster.

 ![](doc/source/images/Upload-data-remote-cluster.png)

 > Note: set both the target path and the HDFS Web URL to match your environment

-#### 2. Connect to remote Spark on the HDP cluster through DSXHI via sparkmagics library
+#### 2. Connect to remote Spark on the HDP cluster via the Hadoop Integration service using the sparkmagics library

 To create a remove Spark session on your HDP cluster, utilize the `sparkmagics` and `dsx_core_utils` library.

-As shown below, copy the Livy endpoint associated with your HDP cluster, then add it as a DSXHI endpoint.
+As shown below, copy the Livy endpoint associated with your HDP cluster, then add it as a Hadoop Integration service endpoint.

 ![](doc/source/images/Connect-remote-cluster-dsxhi-add-endpoint.png)